rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 The following changes needs to be made to this file before loading it back into the NEW_VHOST:

-1. Remove the `x-queue-type` declarations for queues that you want to have as classic ones in the old virtual host, and as quorum ones in the new virtual host.
+1. Remove the `x-queue-type` declarations for queues that you want to have as classic mirrored queues in the old virtual host, and as quorum ones in the new virtual host.
 2. Other changes that must be applied to queue definitions:
    - Remove the `x-max-priority` argument.